← Back to Blog

 The three-layer model:

-Layer 1: Foundation (networking, accounts, security)
+Layer 1: Foundation

-- VPC, subnets, TGW
+- VPC, subnets, Transit Gateway

-- IAM roles, SCPs
+- IAM roles, SCPs, security baselines

 Layer 2: Platform (shared services)

-- Shared load balancers
+- EKS clusters, RDS, shared load balancers

 Layer 3: Application (per-team)